folababa100/nexttrack-app/docs/video_script.md

 When you click 'Get Recommendations', the client sends a POST request to my API with the list of track IDs.
 The server then:

-1. **Fetches audio features** from Spotify — things like energy, tempo, valence, and danceability.
+1. **Fetches track metadata** from Spotify — artist names, album info, and track details.

-2. **Computes a weighted centroid** — essentially the 'average sound' of your session, with more recent tracks weighted higher.
+2. **Generates candidates** using artist-based search — I search for more tracks by the same artists you selected, expanding outward to find related music.

-3. **Generates candidates** — since I don't have a database of 50 million songs, I use Spotify's 'related artists' and 'recommendations' endpoints to find plausible candidates.
+3. **Ranks candidates** by relevance — Spotify's search returns results ordered by popularity and relevance to your artists.

-4. **Scores each candidate** using weighted Euclidean distance — the closer a track is to the centroid, the higher it scores.
+4. **Returns scored recommendations** — each track gets a confidence score based on its position in the search results.

-The key technical challenge was *candidate generation* without a database.
-My solution was to expand outward from the input artists, which adds some latency but maintains the stateless, privacy-preserving design.
+Note: Spotify recently deprecated their audio-features and recommendations endpoints for apps using Client Credentials.
+My solution was to pivot to a search-based discovery approach, which still produces relevant recommendations while maintaining the stateless, privacy-preserving design.

-All of this happens in under 500 milliseconds."
+All of this happens in under one second."

 ---